frankhuettner/powerindices/README.md

 CSI: [The Coleman-Shapley-Index: Being Decisive Within the Coalition of the Interested](http://xn--frankhttner-yhb.de/frankhuettner/wp-content/uploads/2018/05/colsha.pdf) by [André Casajus](http:www.casajus.de) and [Frank Huettner](http:www.frankhuettner.de)

-## Examples
-This [example.py](https://github.com/frankhuettner/powerindices/blob/master/example.py) offers some examples.
-### The powerindices for the UN Security Council
-Here, the quota is set to 39 and the weights are [7, 7, 7, 7, 7, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1],
-where the veto powers have 7 and the nonpermanent members have weight 1.
-Alternatively, set quota = 5, weights = [1,1,1,1,1,0,0,0,0,0,0,0,0,0,0] and minimalWinningCoalitionSize=10.

-### The powerindices for the EU Council
-Can be computed as well: the quota is 65% of the population and the weight of every country is the population of this country.
-Moreover, the minimal size of a winning coalition must be specified: setting `minimalWinningCoalitionSize=16` ensures that only coalitions with at least 16 members (i.e., 55% of the countries) are winning.

 ## Installation
 If you haven't installed python yet, get it, e.g. from https://www.anaconda.com/download/.